Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 For testing purposes, I used the same system prompt across all LLM backends (OpenAI, Mistral, and LLaMA) to ensure a fair comparison of their capabilities.
 This standardized approach helps maintain consistency in how each model processes and extracts information from the input text.

-the prompt is the same generic prompt taken from the [smart-form-filler](https://github.com/thinktecture-labs/smart-form-filler) project.
+the prompt is the same generic prompt from the [smart-form-filler](https://github.com/thinktecture-labs/smart-form-filler) project.

 **system prompt** pseudocode: